rockerest/Afterthought/README.md

 Aferthought is a php code repository to expediate setting up a new website.

-It relies heavily on [my framework](https://github.com/rockerest/myframework).
+It relies heavily on my toolbox - [vertebrox](https://github.com/rockerest/vertebrox).
 You can see a demo of this package at [afterthought.thomasrandolph.info](http://afterthought.thomasrandolph.info).

 There are two files that you need that are not included in this repository for various reasons.